Showing posts with label leadership. Show all posts

 Strong Leaders, Strong Churches

 The church is an important institution in society.
-It provides a place for people to gather and worship, and it can be a powerful force for good in the world.
+It provides a place for people to gather and worship and can be a powerful force for good in the world.
 However, churches only thrive when they have strong leadership.

 A good church leader can inspire and motivate others, knows how to make tough decisions, and can be counted on to do what is right.
 A church with a leader with these qualities will be more likely to succeed and make a positive impact.